jfeng702/MissileDefense/proposal.md

 + Get defensive missiles shooting and get started on writing logic for randomized-angle incoming cannon/missiles.

 **Day 3:**
 + Wrap up code for incoming missiles, start on score keeping and lives remaining logic.
+Write collision logic that will take out any incoming missiles that hit a defensive missile.
+Write code for missile barrage effect that will clear the screen when invoked.
 Start Game logic.

 **Day 4:**
 + Finish Game logic.
 Optimize any graphics issues and fix any bugs.
 Style the game with CSS and make it look pretty.